 Barberino di Mugello has always held considerable importance in trade thanks to its role as a market: the roads that led from the Arno plain to the Po Valley during the Etruscan, Roman, medieval and modern eras pass through this area.
 Still today, for those looking to spend a day outdoors, in direct contact with nature, it’s always a pleasure to stroll along the numerous paths meant for hiking and mountain biking.
 The area also boasts plenty of opportunities to take up sports that don’t typically scream “Mugello”.
 We’re talking about surfing and canoeing, which can be done on the beautiful Lake Bilancino.

 Must-see sites in the Barberino di Mugello area are undoubtedly the 15th century Sant’Andrea a Camoggiano, the isolated Romanesque church of San Gavino Adimari, the churches of Badia a Vigesimo and San Bartolomeo in Galliano, the historic center with its Palazzo Pretorio, Medici loggias, Oratorio della compagnia della Misericordia, and the church of San Silvestro, the town’s patron saint.
-And then there’s the little Villanova castle, Villa Le Maschere, today a luxury hotel, and especially the splendid Medici Villa of Cafaggiolo, one of Lorenzo the Magnificent’s favourite residences.
+And then there’s the little Villanova castle and especially the splendid Medici Villa of Cafaggiolo, one of Lorenzo the Magnificent’s favourite residences.